State-of-the-Art Conference Grants

 If there are significant changes in the conference plan or budget after State-of-the-Art Conference funding has been granted, the changes must be approved by the Office of Senior Vice President for Academic Affairs and Provost.
 The award of funds is contingent on the applicant being able to secure and document other needed support.
 Funded conferences are asked to use the following acknowledgment in their printed programs and online materials: “The (Name of Conference) is supported by a State-of-the-Art Conference Grant from the Office of the Senior Vice President for Academic Affairs and Provost.”

 Within six months of completion of the conference, a brief report must be emailed to Marisa Pagnattaro at email@example.com.
-This should include a copy of the conference program and a brief assessment of the outcomes of the conference, including a description of the efforts that were made to involve students.
+This should include a copy of the conference program and a brief assessment of the outcomes of the conference, including any international collaborations and student involvement.

-Please direct questions concerning the State-of-the-Art Conference program to Russell Mumper, firstname.lastname@example.org, 706-542-5806.
+Please direct questions concerning the State-of-the-Art Conference program to Marisa

 Proposals will be evaluated based on adherence to the following qualities:

 - national or international significance of the theme

 - originality and timeliness of the theme

 - promise of attracting world-class participants

 - impact on scholarship and plans for publication

-- plans to involve students
+- plans to involve undergraduate and/or graduate students

 - detailed outline of conference agenda and logistics

-• budget description and justification
+- clear, detailed, reasonable budget and justification

 - evidence of matching funds